nikola-spasojevic/Job_Title_Recommender/README.md

 The purpose of training a language model is to have a score of how probable words are in certain contexts:

-- If there is not context (i.e. a unigram model), the model returns the item's relative frequency as its score.
+- If there is no context (i.e. a unigram model), the model returns the item's relative frequency as its score.
 - But of there is a single word of context, we get a bigram model score.
 - Similarly with two words of context, we get a trigram model score.

-These likelihood scores are calculated and saved in memory in order to provide the Keyword suggestion functionality.
+These likelihood scores are calculated and saved in memory in order to provide the 'Predict Next Word' functionality.
 Since the MLE may overfit the data: it will assign 0 probabilities to words it hasn't seen.
 We need smoothing: http://mlwiki.org/index.php/Smoothing_for_Language_Models

 	Usage of MLE: Predict the probability of an equivalence class using its relative frequency in the training data: